Mohid123/ngx-script-optimizer/projects/ngx-script-optimizer/README.md

 - **Worker:** Runs scripts in a Web Worker for non-blocking execution.

 ### **Customizable Script Placement:**
 Choose where scripts are appended (head or body), giving you full control over your HTML structure.
+Call scripts exclusively on a page to page basis or globally based on your need.
+The scripts are automatically removed from the DOM once the page is destroyed.

 ### **Lightning Fast & Lightweight:**
 Minimal impact on your bundle size with a developer-friendly API that focuses on speed and simplicity.